leon-dae/XAI_ice_material_modeling/README.md

 Briefly, the workflow is as follows: You generate a geometry with Neper to obtain a .tess file.
 You process this .tess file with `neper_to_hypermesh.py`.
 This will output a .tcl file in the tickle language, which is to be run in the meshing software HyperMesh.
 Then, mesh the geometry in HyperMesh and save your model as a LS-Dyna keyfile.
 The scripts 2 or 3 will manipulate the keyfile such that every grain part is assigned a randomly rotated elasticity tensor.
 It will make use of scripts 4 and 5.
 Note that in script 4 there are some codes adapted from https://github.com/libAtoms/matscipy.
 Lastly, scripts 6 and 7 were used for postprocessing results.

+You can find more information on the polycrystal modeling processes here: https://github.com/leon-dae/polycrystal_modeling.